Repulser/Rythm-documentation/docs/Playing a song.md

 title: Playing a Song
 ---

-So you have invited Rythm into your server.
+Now you have Rythm sitting nicely in your server.
 Cool!
-(If you haven't, [click here](/adding_rythm)).
-Now, follow this guide to play songs through Rythm:
+(If you haven't invited Rythm, [click here](/adding_rythm)).
+To start playing songs through Rythm, follow this guide:

 **1. Join a Voice Channel.**
   - You can do that by clicking on the channel with a speaker icon.